Richard Marshall interview below.

 November 29th 1966, graphically describing the repeated stabbing and murder of Cheri Jo Bates on October 30th 1966 outside the Riverside City College Library.

-The Exorcist Letter, widely believed to be the final contact from the Zodiac Killer, was mailed on January 29th 1974, after a three year drought of correspondence by the killer, but would sign off with yet another veiled message that included strange oriental style symbols at the foot of the correspondence, said to marry up closely with ones used on KTIM call letters.
+The Exorcist Letter, widely believed to be the final contact from the Zodiac Killer, was mailed on January 29th 1974 after a three year hiatus by the killer, but would sign off with yet another veiled message that included strange oriental style symbols at the foot of the correspondence, said to marry up closely with ones used on KTIM call letters.

 Speculation circulated in certain quarters that Rick Marshall may have had an accomplice in the Zodiac crimes, which included Richard Gaikowski because of his love of classic films also, and his running of the Roxie Theatre in the Bay area.